 ISIS vows retribution for killings

 ISIS, through one of its Twitter accounts, said Friday that more than 50 of its fighters were killed while defending Jalawla “against the Peshmerga mercenaries,” a reference to Kurdish forces.

 More than 50 of its fighters were killed while defending the large ISIS-held town of Jalawla “against the Peshmerga (Kurdish) mercenaries,” it said on Twitter.
 A subsequent tweet said the group vowed revenge.

-Iraqi and Kurdish forces surrounded Jalawla and took back several nearby villages in Diyala province, a spokesman for Kurdish forces said.
+The threat came as Iraqi and Kurdish forces lauded gains against ISIS fighters, taking back several villages in Diyala province, and they surrounded the large ISIS-held town of Jalawla, a spokesman for Kurdish forces said.

 In neighboring Salaheddin province, also north of Baghdad, Iraqi helicopters killed 30 ISIS fighters in the town of Dhuluiya, about 70 kilometers northeast of Baquba, Iraqi security officials told CNN.